 Additionally, encourage members to protect their Amerigroup member ID cards as they would a credit card or cash.
 Members should carry their ID card at all times and report any lost or stolen cards to us as soon as possible.
+Members can also utilize a digital ID card available in their secure member website account instead of a physical card.
 Understanding the various opportunities for fraud and working with members to protect their health benefit ID card can help prevent fraudulent activities.
-If you or a patient suspect ID theft, call our Amerigroup compliance hotline at 1-866-847-8247
+If you or a patient suspect ID theft, call Provider Services at 800-454-3730.